 Dry skin can be a real problem in dry climates like Colorado.
-Dry skin will have almost invisible pores, a dull and rough complexion, less elasticity, more visible lines at an earlier age and unless addressed, red patches.
-It can be caused by or made worse by aging, hormonal changes, weather, ultraviolet (UV) light from tanning beds, indoor heating, long hot baths or showers, ingredients in soaps, lotions, medications or just genetics. all of these things can disrupt you skin’s acid mantle.
+Dry skin will have almost invisible pores, a dull and rough complexion, less elasticity, more visible lines at an earlier age and unless addressed, and red patches.
+It can be caused by or made worse by ageing, hormonal changes, weather, ultraviolet (UV) light from tanning beds, indoor heating, long hot baths or showers, ingredients in soaps, lotions, medications or just genetics.
+All of these things can disrupt you skin’s acid mantle.

 When dry skin occurs, most people grab any moisturizer and slap it on to help relieve the itchiness and dryness they feel.
 This may make the skin feel better for a while, but some of the ingredients in these lotions may be part of the problem!

 Here are a few things you can do to help you get rid of dry skin: